 One of the foremost goals of ḥajj is to attain taqwā.
 In the āyāt of ḥajj, Allah constantly emphasises the importance of taqwā before, during and following the journey.
 Taqwā is to protect yourself from Allah’s wrath and punishment by avoiding His prohibitions and implementing His commands. Ḥajj is the perfect training ground to develop taqwā, exercise self-restraint and stay away from sins, especially of the tongue and eyes.

 Act: Make a list of all your major and minor sins.
 Commit to removing all your major sins from your life.
+Put together a practical action plan to overcome these bad behaviours consistently.

 5. Practise Mindful Dhikr

 Allah made ḥajj an obligation so that His servants could remember Him.
 Every step of the journey, from the moment you leave home to the final farewell, is filled with glorifying, praising, and calling upon Allah.
-At every stage — ʿArafah, al-Mashʿar al-Ḥarām, qurbānī, and the Days of Tashrīq — Allah ﷻ specifically commands remembrance of Him. Ḥajj, at its core, is a journey of dhikr (remembrance).
+At every stage — ʿArafah, al-Mashʿar al-Ḥarām (Muzdalifah), qurbānī, and the Days of Tashrīq — Allah (subḥānahū wa taʿālā) specifically commands remembrance of Him. Ḥajj, at its core, is a journey of dhikr (remembrance).

 When the Messenger of Allah ﷺ was asked which pilgrims attain the greatest reward, he replied, “Those who remember Allah the most” (Aḥmad).

 Being in sacred places softens the heart and makes it easier to remember Allah with reflection.
-Use this time to train yourself in mindful dhikr — not just with words, but with full presence of heart.
+Use this time to train yourself in mindful dhikr; not just with words, but with full presence of heart.
 Let it become a habit that stays with you long after your ḥajj ends.

 Act: Increase your remembrance of Allah by engaging in dhikr after every ṣalāh.
+Set a daily goal for yourself and increase it so that your dhikr becomes a regular, consistent practice!

-6. Raise Your Duʿa
+6. Elevate Your Duʿa

 Duʿā’ is an integral aspect of ḥajj.
-The Prophet ﷺ dedicated hours to making duʿā’ at various steps of the journey: during ṭawāf, standing on Ṣafā and Marwah, standing in ʿArafah and Muzdalifah, and after pelting the jamarāt.
+The Prophet ﷺ dedicated hours to making duʿā’ at various steps of the journey: during ṭawāf, standing on Ṣafā and Marwah, standing in ʿArafah and Muzdalifah, and after pelting the Jamarāt.

 Duʿā’ is the essence of recognising who you are and who Allah is.
 You go to Him with your desperate need, and He responds with endless generosity.
-Making heartfelt duʿā’ for long periods of time and developing a habit of munājāh (intimate conversation with Allah) doesn’t happen overnight — it requires planning and practice.
+Making heartfelt duʿā’ for long periods of time and developing a habit of munājāh (intimate conversation with Allah) doesn’t happen overnight: it requires planning and practice.

-Act: Take out time this week between ʿAṣr and Maghrib on a Friday, and make duʿa to Allah for twenty minutes.
+Act: Take out time this week between ʿAṣr and Maghrib on a Friday, and make duʿā’ to Allah for twenty minutes.
+Put together a duʿā’ list of what you want most for yourself, your loved ones, and the ummah!

 7. Embody Good Character and Work on Your Heart

-Amid the crowds, long hours of waiting, and physical strain, a true pilgrim learns patience, humility, kindness, and generosity.
-It’s in ḥajj that you’re reminded to care for others, help those in need, hold your tongue, and respond with grace — because the best of Allah’s servants are those who benefit others.
-This is the spirit of ḥajj: transforming yourself and becoming a source of ease and goodness for those around you.
+Amid the crowds, long hours of waiting, and physical strain, a true pilgrim learns patience, humility, kindness, and generosity. Ḥajj is the perfect opportunity to purify your heart from its diseases: anger, pride, hypocrisy, and hard-heartedness.
+It is both a reminder and a training ground to care for others, help those in need, hold your tongue, and respond with grace, because the best of Allah’s servants are those who benefit others.

 Reflect: Take time out to reflect on the diseases of the heart (e.g. envy, pride, hatred and anger) which are the root causes of sins and poor character.